 Emergency Protection Order

 A Supervision Order requires the Local Authority to advise, assist and befriend the child.
 A Supervision Order does not grant the Local Authority parental responsibility.
-The Local Authority must, for the duration of the Order offer support and advice to the family about how they can address the concerns that Children’s Services have about the child.
-The Supervision Order is usually initially for 6mths to one year.
-The Local Authority can apply to the Court for an extension of the Supervision Order if they consider that the family has not made sufficient changes and they remain concerned.
-The Supervision Order can be extended up to a total of 3 yrs.
-The Supervision Order will lapse at the end of the specified date if no application is made to the Court to extend it.
+The Local Authority must, for the duration of the Order, offer support and advice to the family about how they can address the concerns that Children’s Services have about the child.
+The Supervision Order is usually between six months to one year.
+The Local Authority can apply to the court for an extension of the Supervision Order if they consider that the family has not made sufficient changes and they remain concerned.
+The Supervision Order can be extended up to a total of three years.
+The Supervision Order will lapse at the end of the specified date if no application is made to the court to extend it.

-If the Court is satisfied that the child would be at risk if they were to return to the care of the parents or family members the Court can grant a Placement Order as well as a Care Order.
+If the court is satisfied that the child would be at risk if they were to return to the care of the parents or family members, the court can grant a Placement Order as well as a Care Order.
 A Placement Order allows the Local Authority to place the child with adoptive parents.
-The Adoptive Parents are able to apply to adopt the child after they have been in their care for 3 months.
+The adoptive parents are able to apply to adopt the child after they have been in their care for three months.

 Communication was fantastic at all levels.
 Professional, helpful, easy to deal with, personable, unstressful and competent.